 Data Augmentation to Reduce Test Error.
-In contrast with Nakkiran et al. (2020), but similar to Sonthalia & Nadakuditi (2023), optimally picking the noise parameter will not remove the peak in the test error.
+In contrast with (Nakkiran et al., 2020), but similar to (Sonthalia & Nadakuditi, 2023), optimally picking the noise parameter will not remove the peak in the test error (see Appendix A).
 Instead, we use data augmentation and increase N to try to move away from the peak, studying Theorem 1 to understand how this will affect test error.
 We take two approaches to data augmentation that individually exploit the absence of the IID assumptions.
-Since the data does not have to be independent, we can take the same training data and add fresh noise to increase N. Alternatively, since the data does not have to be sampled from a specific distribution, we can combine two different datasets into a larger training dataset to increase N. The subtlety to account for is that while increasing N this way decreases c, it also increases Σ{trn} .
-However, recall from the insights on the scale of terms above that the variance term is commonly the dominant one, and note that the variance term is roughly constant as Σ{trn} grows4.
-When c < 1, applying data augmentation increases N, thus decreasing c further away from the peak at 1 and decreasing test error.
+Since the data does not have to be independent, we can take the same training data and add fresh noise to increase N. Alternatively, since the data does not have to be sampled from a specific distribution, we can combine two different datasets into a larger training dataset to increase N. When c < 1, applying data augmentation increases N, thus decreasing c further away from the peak at 1 and decreasing test error.
 When c > 1, applying data augmentation increases N, decreasing c towards the peak at 1 and increasing test error.
 Of course, the latter phenomenon could be mitigated by adding other regularizers or by further augmenting the data.
-Figures 7d and 7h empirically verify the validity of Theorem 1 for the training data obtained from data augmentation.
-We also see that increasing the number of in-distribution training data points reduces the out-of-distribution test error.
+Figures 2 and 6 empirically verify the validity of Theorem 1 for the training data points reduces the out-of-distribution test error.